 Customers are not a means to an end, they are the end.
-Treating customers with kindness, doing little things to show your appreciation for their business, and periodically reaching back out are small things you can do that will make a huge impact on how customers — and potential customers — view your company.
+Treating customers with kindness, doing little things to show your appreciation for their business, and periodically reaching back out will make a huge impact on how customers — and potential customers — view your company.

 We here at CompanyCam don’t just talk the talk, we walk the walk.
 We’ve been sending out t‑shrits, referral rewards, handwritten thank you notes, and more for years — and we don’t plan on stopping anytime soon.

 But it’s not all fun merch, surprise packages, and free shirts.
-We place a ton of value on customer feedback, so we routinely reach out to folks and ask what we can improve on, if they’re satisfied with the product, what can we do to make their work easier, etc.
+We place a ton of value on customer feedback.
+We routinely reach out to folks and ask what we can improve on, if they’re satisfied with the product, what can we do to make their work easier, etc.

 And you know what we do next?
 We use it!
-We take that customer feedback and we act on it, constantly making improvements to our product, how we educate and engage our customers, and so on.
+We take that customer feedback and we act on it.
+We are constantly making improvements to our product.
+We have changed how we educate and engage our customers, and so on.

-Sending gift cards, handwritten thank you cards, or offering a special deal or discount on their next service are all great ways to show your appreciation and keep that referral engine running!
-We know from experience that folks who are referred to your company by someone they know and trust are far more likely to become a customer themselves, so don’t be shy about rewarding referrals — it’ll pay you back handsomely.
+Sending gift-cards, handwritten thank-you cards, or offering a special deal/discount are great ways to show your appreciation and keep that referral engine running!
+We know from experience that folks who are referred to your company by someone they know and trust are far more likely to become a customer themselves.
+So don’t be shy about rewarding referrals — it’ll pay you back handsomely.

-Surprise and delight: This phrase was introduced to me by a fellow CompanyCamper and I think it perfectly captures the spirit of how CompanyCam treats our customers.
+This phrase was introduced to me by a fellow CompanyCamper and it perfectly captures the spirit of how CompanyCam treats our customers.
 We don’t make big splashy announcements about what we’re doing for our customers, but we frequently ship out loads of free t‑shirts, stickers, koozies, hats, and other merch to users just because.

-Doing great work is step #1 — that’ll keep people coming in the door, but treating your customers exceptionally well — that’s what will keep them telling their friends, family, coworkers, and neighbors about you.
+Doing great work is step #1.
+It’ll keep people coming in the door!
+But treating your customers exceptionally well — that’s what will keep them telling their friends, family, coworkers, and neighbors about you.